-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Math and computer science department published data on their webpage from student and faculty surveys, assessment and placement, enrollment, success and throughput, equity, CSU transfer, math community of practice and AIME success (noncredit).
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 hybrid, and face-to-face) to meet student needs.
+Math and computer science department published data on their webpage from student and faculty surveys, assessment and placement, enrollment, success and throughput, equity, CSU transfer, math community of practice and AIME success (noncredit).
 Term, if at scale or scaling: Fall 2021 d.
 Special supports are provided to help students to succeed in the "gateway" English courses by the end of their first year.
-(Note: This practice was added to the SOAA in 2019) □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress X At scale Updates in 2021 since last SOAA submission: Developed an Introduction to American Language course (AMLA 1A) for nonnative speakers that meets the written communication requirement and is transferrable to CSUs &amp; UCs.
+(Note: This practice was added to the SOAA in 2019) □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress X At scale Updates in 2021: Developed an Introduction to American Language course (AMLA 1A) for nonnative speakers that meets the written communication requirement and is transferrable to CSUs & UCs.
 Noncredit provides contextualized courses with embedded counseling to provide skills and confidence to encourage student to register for credit English courses during their first year of enrolling in college.
 ENGL 80 is offered as a co-requisite to Freshman Composition (ENGL 1A) in multiple modalities (i.e. Online and face-to-face) to meet student needs.
 Significant Next Steps for Spring and Fall 2022: Deeper discussion of the disaggregated retention and success data for English courses to address why the degree of support services in place have not had greater impact on reducing equity gaps.
 A workgroup is strategizing how to make existing supports more effective for first year students and determining what (if any) additional supports maybe needed to increase student success and reduce equity gaps.

 Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 e.
-Intensive support is provided to help □ Not occurring Term, if at scale or scaling: Fall 2021 Updates in 2021 since last SOAA Significant Next Steps for Spring and Fall students to succeed in college-level courses as soon as possible.
-Not occurring Not systematic Planning to scale X Scaling in progress At scale Retention and Persistence Committee is prioritizing reviewing disaggregated success data and making recommendations to help the College adopt stronger intervention strategies.
-Hired classified professionals to partner with faculty on EAB navigate early alert campaigns to connect students who are struggling in their courses with just-intime resources.
-Every fall and spring semester, the ASAC organizes a comprehensive schedule of events and tutor availability in preparation for finals week.
-The event provides a comfortable, convenient space for students to study, get free tutoring, and relax while preparing for the final stretch of the semester.
-Academic Support for Math &amp; English (AIME) program provides intensive accelerated noncredit courses to prepare for college level math and Develop systematic processes for tracking which support services students are using and when so that data can be disaggregated and leveraged to strategically identify and market services to students who need the services most.
-RIE in collaboration with the Retention and Persistence Committee will begin a 5-year longitudinal study in Fall 2022 to better understand the educational experience/journey of students of color.
-Explore additional supports outside of academics that could be provided to students to increase success (e.g. housing security, mental health, child care) and strategize ways to increase the usage of existing supports in these areas.
+Intensive support is provided to help students to succeed in college-level courses as soon as possible. at Our College ☐ Not occurring ☐ Not systematic ☐ Planning to scale X Scaling in progress ☐ At scale Significant Next Steps for Spring and Fall 2022: Develop systematic processes for tracking which support services students are using and when so that data can be disaggregated and leveraged to strategically identify and market services to students who need the services most.
+RIE in collaboration with the Retention and Persistence Committee will begin a 5-year longitudinal study in Fall 2022 to better understand the educational experience/journey of students of color. event provides a comfortable, convenient space for students to study, get free tutoring, and relax while preparing for the final stretch of the semester. • Academic Support for Math & English (AIME) program provides intensive accelerated noncredit courses to prepare for college level math and English.
+Course scheduled to target first year students preparing for Fall and Explore additional supports outside of academics that could be provided to students to increase success (e.g. housing security, mental health, child care) and strategize ways to increase the usage of existing supports in these areas.
 Title V Grant will work to Identify new measures to accurately reflect usage of the Mountie Student Hub.